Snowbird Travel Insurance & Safety Tips

 Schedule a Doctor Visit & Check Prescriptions

-Prior to leaving, it is a good idea to schedule a visit with your general practitioner at home to make sure you're fit to travel and don't have any new or unaddressed health concerns.
-You'll also want to make sure you can refill any prescriptions you'll need while you are away.
+• Refill any prescriptions you'll need while you are away.
 If you're staying within your own country and you have domestic healthcare, you should be all set.
 But if you're traveling internationally, you'll want to make sure you have all the refills you'll need while you're away.
 Many pharmacies will let you get extra refills for your vacation.
 Always make sure to pack more medication than you think you will need, just in case your stay gets extended.

 Create a Pre-Departure Checklist

 Is there a chance your pipes will freeze while you are away?
 Have you notified the Postal Service of your absence and suspended your newspaper delivery?
-Making a comprehensive checklist of all the thingsboth big and smallthat you have to do before you leave will help to organize your thoughts and ensure you don't forget anything.
+Making a comprehensive checklist of all the things both big and small that you have to do before you leave will help to organize your thoughts and ensure you don't forget anything.
 And, in case you do happen to forget something, make sure you give a trusted neighbor or family member a key to your house in addition to your new address and reliable contact information to reach out if needed.

 Sort Out Travel Details and Plan Your Stay